mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 ---
+layout: ../../layouts/HelpLayout.astro
-title: Core Concepts
+title: "Core Concepts"
-headline: "Definitions"
 description: "Core concepts and terms used in Tower."
+date: "21 Apr 2023"
+tags: []
 ---

-### Pipelines
+### Pipeline

 A pipeline is a pre-configured workflow that can be used by all users in a workspace.
 It is composed of a workflow repository, launch parameters, and a compute environment.